Performance per Watt in CPUs, GPUs & Data Centres: A 10‑Year Overview

 What we mean by perf/W

-For servers, think throughput per watt (FLOPS/W in scientific use).
-System‑level benchmarks like SPECpower_ssj2008 and SERT 2 measure a whole server under load, giving realistic efficiency numbers.
+For servers, think throughput per watt under realistic workloads.
+System‑level benchmarks like SPECpower_ssj2008 and SERT 2 measure a whole server under load, giving efficiency numbers that account for power supply, memory, and idle overhead, not just the CPU die.

 What the data say

-- In desktop/consumer charts, CPU power draw rises while efficiency gains are incremental; perf doesn’t scale with power.
-GamersNexus
+- In desktop/consumer benchmarks, CPU power draw has risen sharply while single‑thread efficiency gains are incremental.
+Performance does not scale linearly with power.
+GamersNexus (Note: consumer parts, but the thermal/voltage trend applies to server silicon too.)

 Takeaways